carla-simulator/carla/Docs/index.md

-# CARLA Documentation
+# CARLA Unreal Engine 5 Documentation

-Welcome to the CARLA documentation.
+Welcome to the CARLA Unreal Engine 5 documentation.

+This documentation refers to the Unreal Engine 5 version of CARLA, which differs significantly in functionality and features from the Unreal Engine 4 version of CARLA.
+If you are using the Unreal Engine 4 version of CARLA please refer to the [documentation for that version](https://carla.readthedocs.org)

 This home page contains an index with a brief description of the different sections in the documentation.
 Feel free to read in whatever order preferred.
 In any case, here are a few suggestions for newcomers.